A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Illustrative Experimental Results

-We carry out experiments for the four \shortname{} variants on all benchmarks in the five tasks, and report their average performance over the benchmarks in each task as shown in Table \ref{tab:abl}. \shortname{}-I has very similar performance to the original \shortname{} in all five tasks.
+We carry out the experiments for the four \shortname{} variants on all benchmarks in the five tasks, and report their average performance over the benchmarks in each task in Table~\ref{tab:abl}. \shortname{}-I has very similar performance to the original \shortname{} for all five tasks.
 This result indicates that the arrangement of layers with different patch sizes does not affect the performance of \shortname{}.
-We think the reason behind is that the \emph{multi-scale temporal patching} makes the layer to focus on the modeling of specific timescale, such that their order has a relatively small impact on the performance.
+We think the reason behind is that the \emph{multi-scale temporal patching} enforces the layer to focus on the modeling of specific timescales, such that their order has a relatively small impact on the performance.
 Without the patching modules, \shortname{}-N cannot capture the sub-series features, thus we can observe a performance drop compared with \shortname{}, especially in classification accuracy.
-Likewise, by using the same patch size in all layers, \shortname{}-U does not model the multi-scale patterns as inductive bias in different layers, which affects the performance considerably in all tasks.
-Lastly, by comparing \shortname{}-L with \shortname{} we find that the \emph{Residual Loss} do contributes to the learning of the model in all tasks, by enhancing the completeness of the decomposition.
+Likewise, by using the same patch size in all layers, \shortname{}-U does not model the multi-scale patterns in different layers, which affects the performance considerably in all tasks.
+Lastly, by comparing \shortname{}-L with \shortname{} we find that the \emph{residual loss} do contribute to the learning of the model in all tasks by enhancing the completeness of the decomposition.